Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks

 \subsection{A model case for sub-Neptunes}

-As we did for the case of terrestrial planets with \exo{TRAPPIST}{-1}{e}, we selected a model case to analyse sub-Neptunes' transmission spectra.
-Due to the interesting challenges inherent in analysing its spectrum and the recent interest in the planet, we use the potential hycean planet \exo{K2}{-18}{b} \citep{madhusudhanCarbonbearingMoleculesPossible2023} as a model case.
+As we did for the case of terrestrial planets with \exo{TRAPPIST-1}{}{e}, we selected a model case to analyze sub-Neptunes' transmission spectra.
+Due to the interesting challenges inherent in analyzing its spectrum and the recent interest in the planet, we use the potential Hycean planet \exo{K2}{-18}{b} \citep{madhusudhanCarbonbearingMoleculesPossible2023} as a model case.

 \exo{K2}{-18}{b} is a sub-Neptune orbiting within the habitable zone of its host star, an earlier-type red dwarf \citep{huWaterrichInteriorTemperate2025} (see \autoref{tab:k218b} for a summary of the planetary and stellar properties).
 With a mass of 7.2 Earth masses and a radius of $\sim$2.5 Earth radii, the location of \exo{K2}{-18}{b} within its star's habitable zone suggests the potential for liquid water and, consequently, some prospects of habitability \citep{tsiarasWaterVapourAtmosphere2019, madhusudhanHyceanParadigmSearch2024, madhusudhanNewConstraintsDMS2025}.
 This has made \exo{K2}{-18}{b} a prime candidate for scrutinizing the atmospheric composition and internal structure of habitable sub-Neptunes, especially around M dwarfs (see e.g. \citealt{liuHydrocarbonHazesTemperate2025}).